project-talan/tln-cli/README.md

   > mkdir calbro
   > cd calbro
   ```
-  For the next commnd replace Alice account name and email with your own (for this tutorial, please use your Github account)
+  For the next command replace Alice account name and email with your own (for this tutorial, please use your Github account)
   ```
   > tln config --terse -e TLN_GIT_USER=Alice -e TLN_GIT_EMAIL=alice@calbro.com --inherit git
   ```